 Because conservation of total current applies on every time and space scale, including those of thermal motion, the properties of J_Q differ a great deal from the properties of J{total} .
-For example, in one dimensional channels, the material flux J_Q can exhibit all the complexities of a function of infinite variation, like a trajectory of a Brownian stochastic process, that reverses direction an uncountably infinite number of times in any interval, and so the Brownian trajectory is a continuous function that does not have a (well defined) time derivative anywhere.
-In marked contrast, the electrical current J{total} has no spatial variation at all.
-It is spatially uniform [23].
-The fluctuations of $\varepsilon_0 \partial E/\partial t$ and other variables are exactly what are needed to completely smooth the infinite fluctuations of J_Q into the spatially uniform J{total} as strange as that seems.
+For example, in one dimensional channels, the material flux J_Q can exhibit all the complexities of a function of infinite variation, without a time derivative, like a trajectory of a Brownian stochastic process, that reverses direction an uncountably infinite number of times in any interval, however small, while the electrical current J{total} will be spatially uniform [27], strange as that seems.
+The fluctuations of $\varepsilon_0 \partial \mathbf{E}/\partial t$ and other variables are exactly what is needed to smooth the bizarrely infinite fluctuations of J_Q into the spatially uniform J{total} .

-4. Discussion
+DISCUSSION

-A fundamental question arises with the updated version of Maxwell's equations.
-How is the phenomenon of polarization included in eq.
-(8) & eq.
-(13)?

-To answer this question, we first need a general paradigm to define polarization, even when dielectrics are far from ideal, when they might be time and frequency dependent, and voltage dependent as well.
-We need a paradigm that describes how the charge distribution varies with the electric field in as general a system as possible, including systems with charge movement driven by forces not in the Maxwell equations at all, like convection and diffusion.
+How is the phenomenon of polarization included in the updated version of the Maxwell equations eq.
+(9) & eq.
+(12)?
+First, we need a general paradigm to define polarization, even when dielectrics are far from ideal, time and frequency dependent, and voltage dependent as well.

-This problem has been addressed in membrane biophysics.
-A community of scholars has studied the nonlinear currents that control the opening of voltage sensitive protein channels for nearly fifty years, inspired by [25].
-They have developed protocols that may be useful in other systems, as they have been in biophysics.
-Schneider and Chandler and Bezanilla and Armstrong are responsible for this paradigm, more than anyone else [31-33].
+Biophysical Paradigm.
+I propose adopting the operational definition of 'gating current' used to define nonlinear time and voltage dependent polarization by biophysicists since 1972 [28-30].
+A community of scholars has studied the nonlinear currents that control the opening of voltage sensitive protein channels for nearly fifty years, inspired by [31].
+They have developed protocols that may be as useful in other systems, as they have been in biophysics.

-I propose adopting the operational definition of 'gating current' used to define nonlinear time and voltage dependent polarization by biophysicists since 1972 [31-33].
 The basic idea is to apply a set of step functions of potential and observe the currents that flow.
 The currents observed are transients that decline to a steady value, often to near zero after a reasonable (biologically relevant) time.
 The measured currents are perfectly reproducible.
 If a pulse is applied, the charge moved (the integral of the current) can be measured when the voltage step is applied.
 The integration goes on until t_1 when the current i{leak} is nearly independent of time, often nearly zero.
 That integral is called the ON charge Q{ON} .

-When the voltage is returned to its initial value (the value that was present before the ON pulse), another current is observed that often has quite different time course [31-33], much more so than in Fig. 1.
-The integral of that current is the OFF charge Q{OFF} .
+When the voltage is returned to its initial value (the value that was present before the ON pulse), another current is observed that often has quite different time course [28-30].
+The integral of that current is the OFF charge $\mathbf{Q}{\mathbf{OFF}}$.

 This gating current depends on the voltage before the step.
-It also depends separately on the voltage after the step, although Fig. 1 does not illustrate the dependence documented in the literature [31-33].
-The voltage and time dependence arises from the molecular motions underlying the gating current.
-The voltage and time dependence defines the mean molecular motions and is called 'the gating current' in the biophysics literature [34-36].

-If the ON charge is found experimentally to equal the OFF charge, for a variety of pulse sizes and range of experimental conditions, the current is said to arise in a nonlinear (i.e., voltage dependent) polarization capacitance and is interpreted as the movement of charged groups in the electric field.
-The charged groups move to one location during the ON pulse, and return to their original location following the OFF transition.
+It also depends separately on the voltage after the step, although Fig. 1 does not illustrate the dependence documented in the literature [28-30].
+The voltage and time dependence defines the molecular motions underlying the gating current [32-34].
+If the ON charge is found experimentally to equal the OFF charge, for a variety of pulse sizes and range of experimental conditions, the current is said to arise in a nonlinear (i.e., voltage dependent) polarization capacitance and is interpreted as the movement of charged groups in the electric field that move to one location after the ON pulse, and return to their original location following the OFF pulse.
 The charge is called 'gating charge' and the current that carries the charge is called 'gating current'.